php-fig/fig-standards/proposed/http-message.md

 interface RequestInterface extends MessageInterface
 {
     /**
+     * Extends MessageInterface::getHeaders() to provide request-specific
+     * behavior.
+     *
+     * Retrieves all message headers.
+     *
+     * This method acts exactly like MessageInterface::getHeaders(), with one
+     * behavioral change: if the Host header has not been previously set, the
+     * method MUST attempt to pull the host segment of the composed URI, if
+     * present.
+     *
+     * @see MessageInterface::getHeaders()
+     * @see UriInterface::getHost()
+     * @return array Returns an associative array of the message's headers.
+Each
+     *     key MUST be a header name, and each value MUST be an array of strings.
+     */
+    public function getHeaders();

+    /**
      * Extends MessageInterface::getHeader() to provide request-specific
      * behavior.
      *
      * This method acts exactly like MessageInterface::getHeader(), with
      * one behavioral change: if the Host header is requested, but has
-     * not been previously set, the method SHOULD attempt to pull the host
+     * not been previously set, the method MUST attempt to pull the host
      * segment of the composed URI, if present.
      *
      * @see MessageInterface::getHeader()